Insalata Caprese, the quintessential Italian summer salad of fresh mozzarella and heirloom tomatoes, over mixed greens with a fresh basil vinaigrette.

 I happen to think heirlooms are gorgeous, warts and all.
 Mine had streaks, cracks and some odd shapes but they were beautiful sliced, like a neon rainbow.
 And they were bursting with juicy, sweet, real tomato flavor.
 Just lovely.

 I hope you’re enjoying tomatoes from your garden or farm stand.
 I just can’t get enough of them in salads, sandwiches, BLT’s and on grilled pizza.
+And sometimes I just toss all these caprese ingredients in a bowl for lunch.
 So many options, I don’t want August to end.
-Do you say “tomayto” or “tomahto”? ?????
+Do you say “tomayto” or “tomahto”?
+Kelly🍴🐦

 Insalata Caprese with Basil Vinaigrette